GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 ## Services

-`Services` are used to share data and code amongst `MonoBehaviour` controllers, managers, and other dynamic scripts without the need for tight coupling across the scene.
+`Services` are used to share data and code across `MonoBehaviour` controllers and other dynamic scripts without the need for tight coupling across the scene.
 All `Services` are bootstrapped into the core architecture at runtime by the `RootNameApplicationManager` prefab.
 For information on how to add a `Service` to the bootstrapping routine, please see the `CoreArchitecture.md` document.

 When creating a new `Service`, we must first define an interface for the `Service` as shown below: